saadabbasi/saadabbasi.github.io/index.markdown

 I am a Ph.D. student at the [Vision & Image Processing Lab](https://uwaterloo.ca/vision-image-processing-lab/) at the University of Waterloo.
 My research interests lie at the intersection of neural architecture search and latency estimation.
 In particular, I research and develop techniques to automatically discover efficient hardware-specific neural network architectures.
 I also bring forth significant optics experience which I gained during my Masters degree.
 My Masters degree revolved around developing a laser-based microscope for histopathology, real-time imaging and point image reconstruction.

 I previously worked professionally as an embedded hardware/software engineer and transitioned to developing machine-vision based inspection systems.
-Please see my CV for my full breadth of expierence.
+Please see my [CV](assets/CV.pdf) for my full background.

 srabbasi [at] uwaterloo [dot] ca